cartesi/docs/docs/cartesi-rollups/http-api.md

 * [**Finish**](./api/rollup/finish.api.mdx) — Communicates that any previous processing or initialization has been completed, and that the back-end is now ready to handle the next request.
 This next request is itself returned as the call's response, and can be of the following types:

   * **AdvanceState** — Provides an input to be processed by the back-end in order to advance the application's state.
-When processing an *AdvanceState* request, the back-end can call the methods [AddVoucher](./api/rollup/add-voucher.api.mdx), [AddNotice](./api/rollup/add-notice.api.mdx) and [AddReport](./api/rollup/add-report.api.mdx), as detailed below.
-For *AdvanceState* requests, the input data contains both the payload itself and also metadata such as the address of the account that submitted it.
+When processing an AdvanceState request, the back-end can call the methods [AddVoucher](./api/rollup/add-voucher.api.mdx), [AddNotice](./api/rollup/add-notice.api.mdx) and [AddReport](./api/rollup/add-report.api.mdx), as detailed below.
+For such requests, the input data contains the payload and some metadata, such as the account address that submitted the input.

   * **InspectState** — Submits a query about the application's current state.
 When running inside a Cartesi Machine, this operation is guaranteed to leave the state unchanged, since the machine is reverted to its exact previous condition after processing is completed.
 For *InspectState* requests, the input data contains only a payload.